 Varicose veins in pregnancy

-Varicose veins, also known as varicosities are swollen and enlarged veins near the skin surface, often caused by improper blood circulation.
+Varicose veins, also known as varicosities, are swollen and enlarged veins near the skin surface, often caused by improper blood circulation.

-The surge of hormones that occurs during pregnancy softens the veins, making it harder for them to work properly.
+The surge of hormones during pregnancy softens the veins, making it harder for them to work properly.
 Varicose veins in pregnancy have also been linked to genetic factors.

-Varicose veins in pregnancy can occur anytime during pregnancy, though in most cases they become visible as the baby grows bigger.
+Varicose veins in pregnancy can occur anytime during pregnancy, though in most cases, they become visible as the baby grows bigger.
 The good news is that varicose veins in pregnancy will diminish after giving birth.

-Varicose veins in pregnancy occur as large, bulging and twisted blue or purple veins on the legs and other parts of the lower body.
+Varicose veins in pregnancy occur as large, bulging, and twisted blue or purple veins on the legs and other parts of the lower body.
 Varicose veins in pregnancy may cause mild swelling in the legs, heaviness, and even throbbing.
 Sometimes, they can cause leg cramps.

 If you develop varicose veins in pregnancy, they will often diminish without treatment after giving birth.
 However, they may persist for up to one year for some women.

-You can treat varicose veins in pregnancy by sitting in a tub containing warm water for a couple of minutes.
-You can also utilize a massage to relax the veins and improve blood circulation in the lower half of your body.
+You can treat varicose veins in pregnancy by sitting in a tub containing warm water for a few minutes.
+You can also massage to relax the veins and improve blood circulation in the lower half of your body.
 Another effective way to treat varicose veins in pregnancy is using ice packs to reduce swelling.

 The surgical procedure is usually the last option if all the available treatments cannot improve your problem.
 The surgical solution is ligation and stripping to remove the affected veins.

-This surgery is usually carried out under general anesthetic, which means you will be asleep during the procedure, and you will not feel any pain.
+This surgery is usually carried out under general anesthetic, which means you will be asleep during the procedure and will not feel any pain.
 It is performed by tying off the vein in the affected leg and removing it. n, then the surgeon will make two small incisions.
 The first one will be near the groin at the top of the varicose vein.

 While the other one will be down the leg, around the knee, your surgeon will tie up the top of the vein and seal it.
 Then they will pass a thin, flexible wire through the bottom of the vein and pull out and remove it through the lower cut in the leg.
 This procedure may cause some complications, like any other surgery.

 Your doctor will recommend you wear compression stockings for up to a week after surgery.

 Selecting your dermatologist based on quality, skills, and experience is essential.
 At HayatMed, we have the best vascular specialists in Turkey who can diagnose your condition accurately and determine the appropriate treatment for you.